rgehrsitz/rex/docs/ENGINE_AUDIT.md

 ### REX-009: post-action verification read

-After every `SetAndPublishFactContext`, the engine performs `GetFactContext` only to write a debug log.
+Before M1, after every `SetAndPublishFactContext`, the engine performed `GetFactContext` only to write a debug log.
 A direct probe counted one `GET` for each action.
-The store also emits a standard-library `log.Printf` on every publish, bypassing configured structured logging.
+The store also emitted a standard-library `log.Printf` on every publish, bypassing configured structured logging.

-**Required work:** remove the verification read, route publish diagnostics through zerolog at debug level, and benchmark before/after.
-A Redis pipeline may reduce round trips, but it must not be presented as a delivery guarantee.
+**Resolution (local M1 snapshot, 2026-09-07):** the verification read is removed.
+Publication diagnostics use configured zerolog at debug level and omit arbitrary event values.
+Regression assertions fail on the saved M0 source and pass with M1; real Redis counters verify zero GETs with identical SET/PUBLISH/action counts.
+The [M1 report](baselines/rex-m1/README.md) records the source patch/fingerprint,
+passing normal/race checks, and repeated before/after results.
+Add the merged revision when this working-tree change is integrated.
+This change adds no transaction, retry, durability, or exactly-once guarantee.

 ### REX-012: memory and routing boundaries